FjjDessoyCaraballo/so_long/README.md

 14. choose sprites
 15. create a function that opens a window
 16. shove sprites inside the window
-17. check for only .ber files
+17. check for only .ber files - DONE
+18. check for directories named .ber - DONE

 01.03.2024
 1 - Map is coming back in irregular size (not rectangular).